 From here, B will translate and say ‘hello’ in Chinese to C. Motion C to respond to you, and they will say ‘hello’ in Chinese to B, who will say ‘hello’ to you in English.
 You can follow up with a ‘How are you’ or ‘What’s your name’, etc.

 Instructions for Grouping Students

 “Who is A?
-Raise your hand” [Check to see that correct students put hands up].
+Raise your hand” [Check to see that the correct students put their hands up].
 Repeat with B and C. Clarify if necessary.

 “Student A, put your hand up.
 You are a student visiting Shanghai, and you only speak English.”

 “Student C, put your hand up.
-You live in the Shanghai, and you only speak Chinese.”
+You live in Shanghai, and you only speak Chinese.”

 “Student B, put your hand up.
-You are friends with Student A and Student B. You speak English and Chinese, and will help them talk to each other”.
+You are friends with Students A and B. You speak English and Chinese and will help them talk to each other”.

 Instruction Check Questions